Logistic Regression: Overview and Applications

 What are the advantages of logistic regression?

-Logistic regression offers several advantages.
-These include simplicity, speed, interpretability, and transparency in decision-making.
+Logistic regression offers several advantages, including simplicity, speed, interpretability, and transparency in decision-making.
 It's suitable for highly regulated industries.

 What are some applications of logistic regression?